Ubpat16/payment_processor/README.md

 # payment_processor

 Hi everyone.
-This is a basic payment processor with a user profile that simulates a popular online payment platform in real time.
-The software is so simple that it uses only built-in Python packages.
+This is a basic payment processor with user profile features that simulates popular online payment platforms in real time.
+The software is so simple that it uses only python's built-in packages.
 To start the program, run Main.py and follow the prompts on your console.

 Features